jswelling/CMU-MS-DAS-Vis-S25/docs/assignment_maps_body.md

 * Merge the snowfall dataframe with the cities-and-counties dataframe, using the city name as the merge key.
 Note that there are many cities for which we have no snowfall estimate, so there will be a lot of missing snowfall data.
+Be careful to also preserve the cities with no county information.
+We will figure out their counties in the next step.

-* Rather than give up
-  on those cities, you can use the Nominatim geocoder to get county information for most of them, as follows.
+* Rather than give up on cities with no county information, you can use the Nominatim geocoder to get county information for most of them, as follows.
  * Use the geocoder to look up `{Location} Pennsylvania US` , where {Location} is that entry in a particular row.